nalijety/nalijety.github.io/README.md

 ## Overview and Requirements

 In this project, I'm honing my front-end web development skills by crafting a Professional Profile Website.
 Leveraging the github.io cloud service, I'm not only showcasing my expertise but also gaining practical experience in deployment.
 The project entails meeting both general and technical requisites, from setting up github.io to implementing Bootstrap for a polished portfolio display.
 JavaScript functionalities are seamlessly integrated to enhance user interaction.
 At the heart of the website lies the index.html page, meticulously designed with seven tabs catering to various facets of my professional journey.
-These tabs cover essential sections such as about me, experience, education, skills, interests, certifications, and miscellaneous details, providing visitors with a comprehensive overview of my profile.
+These tabs cover essential sections such as about me, experience, education, skills, interests, certifications, and explore more which provides visitors with a comprehensive overview of my profile.

 Link to the repository:
 [https://github.com/nalijety/nalijety.github.io/blob/main/README.md](https://github.com/nalijety/nalijety.github.io/blob/main/README.md)